ouseful-demos/ou-rclub/README.md

 ### TLJH Customisation

-I customised the TLJH environment in a couple of ways too.
+I customised the TLJH environment in a couple of ways too, adding a logo and changing the colour theme from Jupyter orange to an OU blue.

-To brand the TLJH landing page with a logo, in the server I created a dir path:
+To brand the TLJH landing page with a logo, in the server I created a directory path:

 ```
 mkdir -p /usr/local/share/jupyter/hub/static/images
 ```
-and `scp`d a log into it:
+and `scp`'d a logo into it:

 ```
 scp ./OU-logo-83x65.png root@IP.ADDRESS:/usr/local/share/jupyter/hub/static/images/OU-logo-83x65.png